 - The Honorable Kay Granger, U.S. Representative (R-Texas)

-- Dr. Leonardo Valdés Zurita, Mexico
+- Dr. Leonardo Valdés Zurita, former President of the Federal Electoral Institute, Mexico

 - The Honorable Nita Lowey, U.S. Representative (D-N.Y.)

 - The Honorable David Dreier, U.S. Representative (R-Calif.)

 - Maimuna Mwidau, gender advocate, Kenya

 - The Honorable Patrick Leahy, U.S. Senator (D-Vt.)

 - The Honorable Ileana Ros-Lehtinen, U.S. Representative (R-Fla.)

 - Johann Kriegler, judge, South Africa